-A standard paragraph under section "Detection and Identification" on the use of brand names should be added to the DPs, before the first mention to a brand name, as follows:
+A standard paragraph under section "Detection and Identification" on the use of brand names should be added to the DPs, before the first mention of a brand name.
+The TPDP in 2018-02 revised the text as follows:

 In this diagnostic protocol, methods (including reference to brand names) are described as published, as these define the original level of sensitivity, specificity and reproducibility achieved.
-The use of names of reagents, chemicals or equipment in these diagnostic protocols implies no approval of them to the exclusion of others that may also be suitable.
 Laboratory procedures presented in the protocols may be adjusted to the standards of individual laboratories, provided that they are adequately validated.

 Brand names should only be included when the brand is considered to affect the level of specificity, sensitivity and/or reproducibility quoted in the diagnostic protocol.
 If it is known that only one chemical, reagent and/or equipment is currently available, that is suitable for the successful application of the protocol.
-If this is the case, the brand name may be given in the text but shall be associated with a footnote as follows:
+If this is the case, the brand name may be given in the text but shall be associated with the following footnote: